Drishat Shalom Fellowship

 Students in college, graduate or rabbinical school and young professionals, who seek to join a cohort of dedicated peers to engage in deep, meaningful Torah learning, are invited to apply for the Drishat Shalom Fellowship.

 Click here for previous themes and presenters.

-As part of the fellowship, each fellow is expected to attend one event at Drisha during the fall semester in addition to the above seminar dates.
+As part of the fellowship, each fellow is expected to attend one event at Drisha during the spring semester in addition to the above seminar dates.

 Click here to apply.